-The European Geosciences Union (EGU) is Europe’s premier geosciences union, dedicated to the pursuit of excellence in the Earth, planetary, and space sciences for the benefit of humanity, worldwide.
-Membership is open to individuals who subscribe to the objectives of the EGU and who are professionally engaged in or associated with either the geosciences, planetary and space sciences, or related studies.
+The European Geosciences Union (EGU) is Europe’s premier geoscience society, dedicated to the pursuit of excellence in the Earth, planetary, and space sciences for the benefit of humanity and the planet.
+Membership is open to individuals who subscribe to the objectives of the EGU and who are professionally engaged in, or associated with, either the Earth, planetary, and space sciences or related fields of study.

-Membership is affordable, costing only €10 for students and emeritus, and €20 for established researchers.
+Membership is affordable, costing only €10 for a student or emeritus membership or €20 for a standard membership.
 See the eligibility, fees & application page for more details.
 The benefits of EGU membership are listed below.